wormholer/KAP-manual/en/model/computed_column.en.md

 · Under one project, computed column cannot duplicate with any other column in current model

+·If a user has been restricted access to the column that is used in the expression of a computed column, the user will not be able to query the computed column either.

 ### For KAP 2.4.0 ~ 2.4.3